landoni History, Family Crest & Coats of Arms

 The surname landoni was first found in Florence (Italian: Firenze), originally the capital of Tuscany, then capital of the kingdom of Italy.
 On the River Arno there are numerous Florentine Churches, Museums, Galleries.
 It dates back to 313 A.D.
 The history is complex and turbulent.
 The de' Medici family are the notables.
 They were expelled in 1494 but they returned in 1512, out in 1527 and then returned.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the landoni family
+Early History of the landoni family

 This web page shows only a small excerpt of our landoni research.
 Another 117 words (8 lines of text) covering the years 1235, 1432, 1559, 1422, 1312, 1314, 1354, 1447, 1500, 1587, 1639, 1682 and 1757 are included under the topic Early landoni History in all our PDF Extended History products and printed products wherever possible.